Vietnam.vn - Nền tảng quảng bá Việt Nam

 "I spend more time with my family, planting trees, gardening, breathing fresh air.
 We not only live but also truly enjoy life," he shared.

 He also plans to get more involved in community activities, find ways to connect with local people, and develop projects related to sustainable tourism and environmental protection.
-"I want to create a living model that is both modern and close to nature, so that not only my family but many others can enjoy this peaceful life," he said.
+"I want to create a living model that is both modern and close to nature, so that not only my family but many other people can enjoy this peaceful life," he said.

 As for Hanoi, he shared that he will not return to live permanently, but will still return occasionally to visit friends and relatives and participate in work events.